ros-wg-delib/rl_deliberation/slides/main.md

 :::

-# Deploying a Trained Policy as a ROS Node
+# Application: Deploying a Trained Policy as a ROS Node

 1. Start an environment of your choice.